speedd-project/speedd/speedd-ml/docs/Installation.md

   * Add the directory to the PATH environment variable in your system environment variables (see [instructions](#microsoft-windows-operating-systems)).

 ## Build SPEEDD-ML module
-To build the SPEEDD Machine Learning Module, give the following commands:
+To build the SPEEDD Machine Learning Module, type the following commands:
 ```bash
 $ cd path/to/speedd/speedd-ml
 $ sbt clean dist
 ```

 After a successful compilation, the SPEEDD Machine Learning Module is located inside the `./target/universal/speedd-ml-<version>.zip` file.
-You can extract this file and add the path/to/speedd-ml-<version>/bin in your PATH, in order to execute the SPEEDD Machine Learning Module scripts from terminal.
+You can extract this file and add the path/to/speedd-ml-<version>/bin in your PATH in order to execute the SPEEDD Machine Learning Module scripts from terminal.